chromium/chromium/chrome/browser/page_load_metrics/observers/core/LCP.md

 # Largest Contentful Paint

 [Largest Contentful Paint](https://web.dev/lcp) is a [Core Web Vital](https://web.dev/vitals) metric that reports the time until the largest image or text element is painted to the screen, as a heuristic for page load time.
+For [Prerender2](https://docs.google.com/document/d/1P2VKCLpmnNm_cRAjUeE-bqLL0bslL_zKqiNeCzNom_w/edit?usp=sharing), it measures the time of the activation start to the time when the activated page paints the largest content.

 This document details:
 * [Where it is computed in the renderer](#Computation-in-Renderer)